syncfusion-content/wpf-docs/wpf/SfChart/Interactive-Features.md

 SfChart provides data point selection for adornments and the HighlightOnSelection property allows you to select the segment with the corresponding segment adornment.

-> Note: This property works only when you have enabled the selection for the series, by adding the above behavior.
+N> This property works only when you have enabled the selection for the series, by adding the above behavior.

 All the series having Selection support, support the Adornment property.